fmartinou/teleinfo2mqtt/docs/changelog/README.md

 # Changelog

+## develop
+- :star: Include ADCO in topic
+- :star: New docsify documentation
+- :star: Upgrade all dependencies
+- :fire: Rollback to Node.js 14 because of Raspberry pi Zero runtime error

+!> **Breaking changes**
+Default topic name has been changed
+HASS_IDENTIFIER env var has been removed

 ## 4.0.0
 - :star: Upgrade to node 16
 - :fire: Fix reconnect issue when broker is restarted

-> **Breaking changes** \
+!> **Breaking changes**
-Home-Assistant related env vars have been renamed \
+Home-Assistant related env vars have been renamed
-Emit interval is now 1 frame every 10 seconds by default \
+Emit interval is now 1 frame every 10 seconds by default
 Logs are now Text by default (instead of JSON)

 ## 3.0.0